SoftPerfect Network Scanner

 Since the Network Scanner interprets braces as user-prompted parameters, you may have problems with passing a value containing braces, for example a GUID.
 In this case double the braces, e.g. myapp.exe {{12345678-ABCD-EFGH-1234-567890ABCDEF}}, so that this value is not treated as a user-prompted parameter.

 If you have got many applications to launch and some require common parameters such as a user name and password, you can define these as global variables.
-Click Advanced at the Applications tab to open the variables editor.
+Click More... on the Applications tab and then choose Variables.
 A value can be either plain text or an environment variable, whose contents you can pass to applications.

 Variables editor